 ...to pass out as you go through your day.
 You’ll be amazed whose day you’ll be moved to brighten: the bus driver, the grocer, coworkers, neighbors, a homeless person you pass on the street.
 And you'll go home with your own heart glowing and a few sizes larger.
 You might even just want to leave anonymous valentines at each neighbor's door.

 12. Need candy to make the day complete?

-In our house, sweets were never a major part of Valentines day, but my kids certainly came home from school with treats, and we often make cookies if we can find the time.
+In our house, sweets were never a major part of Valentines day, but my kids certainly came home from school with treats, and we often made cookies if we could find the time.
 Be aware that teachers say the red dye is worse than the sugar in setting kids off, and scientists confirm that red dye is pretty bad for you.
 Chocolate, on the other hand, is the perfect food, according to the strictly unscientific research I've conducted.